operatorai/modelstore/README.md

 Download and load
 * Download model archives by id
 * Load models straight from your storage back into memory

+Use as a command line tool
+* Download models from the command line

 ## Installation